TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

 ### Using a Router as an AP

+**The below also applies to using a router as the downstream half of a wirless bridge**.

 Do NOT do this, because most consumer routers become unreachable from the LAN when in AP mode.
 As such, if you want to change *any* setting at all, you have to factory reset the router and set up AP mode from scratch with your desired setting

 Also, if router's Wi-Fi speed rating is less than AC1750, its performance in modern wireless environments is going to be awful.